 You may have struggled with your problems for years.
 You’ve read self-help books, attended workshops, been to counselling, therapists and healers, yet still feel stuck.
 You start thinking there’s something wrong with you and there’s nothing you can do about it.

 The good news is the emotional peace, forgiveness and wellbeing you long for is easier to find than you might imagine.

 If you'd like help to overcome the heartbreak of past family trauma, abuse or anxiety then EFT therapy can help.

 I’m an EFT therapist based near Sydney.
 I live in the vibrant suburb of Kellyville Ridge

 I have a very down to earth and pragmatic, spiritual and holistic approach.
 I feel like I've been counselling and coaching people my entire life.
 Even from a young age I was always there for people and just had a knack of knowing what to say to bring comfort.

 My clients say that I'm intuitive and seem to know how to hone in on what the problem really is.
 I can see all sides of the story and I am able to shed light on situations, so that you can release your pain through forgiveness and understanding of others.

 If you are struggling with stress, heartbreak, depression, trauma, PTSD or the emotional scars of abuse then I can help you, using EFT counselling, to turn your life and your thought patterns around.
 Please don't be afraid to look at your story.
 I'll be with you every step of the way and I'll make it as easy for you as I possibly can.

-If you are not based in or around Melbourne, we can connect online through Skype or over the phone.
+If you are not based in or around Sydney, we can connect online through Skype or over the phone.